lmas/thesis/thesis.typ

 	previous research.

 - Contextual anomalies:
-	These are also individual data points, but with values that make them stand out in the local context --
+	These are also individual data points but with values that make them stand out in a local context (and is thus subjective), instead of globally.
-	which needs to be defined during the analysis -- instead of globally.
 	It's considered a harder problem to identify this kind of anomaly.

-// NOTE: About the use of dashes in text, see the comments in @structure
-// (around line 295, up and above).

 - Collective anomalies:
 	This is a subsequence of data points, which individually might not stand out